diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 ### **Business Objectives**

-*   **Ecosystem Activation (Year 1):** Onboard at least 3 flagship Membership Organizations (MOs) and 5 strategic third-party data partners to the mPass Personal Data Framework.
+*   **Ecosystem Activation:** Onboard at least 3 flagship Membership Organizations (MOs) and 5 strategic third-party data partners to the mPass Personal Data Framework.
-*   **Drive Askii.ai Adoption (Year 1):** Achieve a 40% adoption rate of the hyper-personalization features among the active Askii.ai users from our partner MOs.
+*   **Drive Askii.ai Adoption:** Achieve a 40% adoption rate of the hyper-personalization features among the active Askii.ai users from our partner MOs.
-*   **Elevate MO Stickiness (Year 2):** Reduce member churn by 15% for partner MOs who actively promote the framework to their user base.
+*   **Elevate MO Stickiness:** Reduce member churn by 15% for partner MOs who actively promote the framework to their user base.
-*   **Establish Strategic Moat (Year 2):** Position the mPass framework as the leading trusted, federated AI data solution, securing partnerships that competitors cannot easily replicate.
+*   **Establish Strategic Moat:** Position the mPass framework as the leading trusted, federated AI data solution, securing partnerships that competitors cannot easily replicate.

 ### **User Success Metrics**